Welcome to the Year 9 guide to Key Stage 4 Specialisms

 Opportunities for access

-Our provision includes various opportunities for students to access a range of careers and employability events.
-These are mainly integrated into the school’s careers programme and curriculum.
-These events are therefore delivered internally, with contribution from external providers where appropriate.
+Our provision includes various opportunities for students to access a range of providers.
+These events are integrated into the wider school careers programme.
+They include, but are not limited to, assemblies, presentations and workshops from apprenticeship and college providers and the Careers Fair.

 Procedure